Jade-West/splitorsteal/README.md

 registerConnection(SaveBtn.MouseButton1Click:Connect(function()
     if not writefile then
-        ShowPopup("Your executor does not support saving files!", function() end) return
+        ShowPopup("Your executor does not support saving!", function() end) return
     end